Ludwigia palustris

 Ludwigia palustris is a species of flowering plant in the evening primrose family known by the common names marsh seedbox, Hampshire-purslane and water purslane.
 This is an aquatic or semiaquatic perennial herb which grows in moist to wet to flooded areas.
 It is sometimes a weed.
 The species epithet palustris is Latin for "of the marsh" and indicates its common habitat.

+Description

+L. palustris forms prostrate, sprawling mats in wet, disturbed areas.
+Its stems are semi-succulent, reddish in color, and smooth or slightly hairy.
+As the stems spread along the ground, roots form from the nodes.
+At maturity, the stems may reach 10-40 cm long.

+The leaves are opposite, smooth, oval-shaped, and reach up to 4 cm long.
+They have a winged petiole and are often reddish-green in color.